soneric021/cat_gif_app/README.md

 ## Getting Started

+This app is made with MVVM architecture, GET_IT and one library for images cached_network_image.

 git clone the application and run the "flutter run" in the commanda palette, pick your android emulator, and that's it.